marcelauliano/Nord_teaching/Scaffolding.md

-# Chromating conformation capture Hi-C
+# Chromatin Conformation Capture Hi-C

 Right, so now you have learned about Chromating conformation capture and scaffolding genomes with the Hi-C technology.
 Today you are going to evaluate results generated by two scaffolding tools: (i) [SALSA2](https://github.com/marbl/SALSA) and (ii) [YaHS](https://github.com/c-zhou/yahs).